College Transfer Track

 Follow these simple steps to start your Admission process for CFCC if you plan to transfer to a four-year college after you complete your studies at CFCC:

 - Current Programs of Study within the College Transfer Track

 - Submit your online application at least 2 weeks prior to registration

 - Official transcripts are those in the sealed envelope from the awarding institution or electronically delivered via an approved third party vendor.
-All college transcripts are required regardless of whether or not transfer credit is requested.
+Official transcripts of undergraduate coursework from regionally accredited institutions are required for transfer credit, eligibility for veterans’ benefits, placement test waivers, and health science applicants.
+Graduate and post-graduate level transcripts are not required.
+Transcripts should be sent immediately after applying to the College but no later than 2 weeks prior to registration.
 TranscriptRequestOtherSchools.docx NOTE: If you are transferring more than 14 semester hours of credit from an out-of-state school, you may not be eligible for the NorthCarolina Community College Comprehensive Articulation Agreement (CAA), which may affect your transfer to a 4-year university in North Carolina.
-Contact a counselor at email@example.com with questions.
+Contact a counselor at firstname.lastname@example.org with questions.

 - Foreign high school transcripts must be translated and evaluated by an accredited agency to verify their equivalency to a US high school diploma

 - Foreign college transcripts must be translated and evaluated course-by-course by an accredited agency to determine if courses are comparable in credit hour and content to US credit/content.
 NOTE: If you do not want transfer credit, evaluations are not necessary.
 Submit an original copy of your transcript to the Admissions office

 - A home school student must submit the home school’s approved registration card from the state in which the school is registered

 - Mailing Address

 - Determine if you are exempt from testing.